Skip to main content

 Access Token

 1. Click the Edit button on the device card to open device details.
-Locate and record the Device Number — this is the unique identifier used in HTTP payloads.
+Locate and record the Device Number.
+This is the unique identifier used in HTTP payloads, long-poll URLs, and control topics.

 Device Number